paganotoni/fsbox/README.md

 ### Can I use this in Buffalo?

 Yes, however this could imply some changes in your application layout and webpack configuration.

-### Pending Features

-**Development Mode**

- We should fall back to use file lookup instead of looking in the box while on development mode, otherwise we need recompilation to happen to see changes in templates.